 As an amateur he was coached by Michel Puntous who has guided several riders into the pro ranks.
 Portal labelled him Le Russe, “the Russian” because of his demanding ways, a moniker that since stuck.
-As well as a “big engine”, Puntous saw in Portal a personality, he could put him with other riders from different backgrounds and they’d always get along.
+As well as a “big engine”, Puntous saw in Portal a personality, he could put him with other riders from different backgrounds and they’d always get along, he’d bring a team together.
 To progress further Portal left home, swapping his home region of south-western France – a pleasant place with long summers, foie gras and Tuscan-style landscapes – for Wasquehal in France’s very north and next to Roubaix, a place mythologised in cycling but otherwise synonymous with socio-economic problems, frites and grey skies.
 An early version of Bienvenue chez les Ch’tis?
-Certainly for Portal it was another world, on moving he joked he had considered towns like Cahors and Bergerac, a few hour’s ride away, as “up north” before the 900km journey to le Nord.
+Certainly for Portal it was another world, on moving he joked he considered towns like Cahors and Bergerac, a few hour’s ride away, as “up north” before the 900km journey to le Nord.

 He was stagiaire with Ag2r La Mondiale in 2001, normally something to boast about but he told local newspaper La Depèche du Midi he’d seize the opportunity “but if I’m not at the level needed to meet this kind of life, well then I’ll just go back“.
 Ag2r La Mondiale team owner Vincent Lavenu wanted to try out the easygoing rider, “as he was a mountain biker he was a bit chilled” he told Boudu.
 Portal reassured in the trial period and turned professional in 2002.